 2002 – Present (16+ years) Santa Monica, CA

 At the end of Jak 3, I was promoted to lead gameplay animator on our first PS3 project, Uncharted: Drake’s Fortune.
 My responsibilities were to lead the interactive animation team, architect our animation pipeline, direct motion capture shoots, and develop our hero character, Nathan Drake.

 My work continued onto Uncharted 2 where about half way through I moved on to manage the interactive cinematic team.
 Uncharted 2 won game of the year and our team walked away with the the prestigious award for Outstanding Achievement in Animation by the AIAS (the video game industry’s equivalent to an Oscar).

-During our latest project, Uncharted 3, I merged both the interactive animation teams and lead a team of 17 animators on our most ambitious project yet.
+During, Uncharted 3, I merged both the interactive animation teams and lead a team of 17 animators.
 My responsibilities were to lead the team, help develop the hero character, direct a majority of our team’s motion capture shoots, animate interactive cinematics, and do my best to inspire our team to push the boundaries in interactive animation.
 Once again, our team was able to walk away with the award for Outstanding Achievement in Animation as well as an Annie nomination for Best Animation in a Video Game.